Shepherd the Flock of God That Is Among You

 It’s not too different from Paul’s instructions to the Ephesian elders: “Pay careful attention to yourselves and to all the flock, in which the Holy Spirit has made you overseers…” (Acts 20:28).

 “The flock that is among you.”
 What an amazing phrase.
-Not some other flock somewhere else.
+Not another flock elsewhere.
 Not the masses on social media.
 Not those who would be part of a platform.
-These people, this flock, matters.
+These people, this flock, matter.
 They need all of our attention and love.
 They are the ones to whom God has called you.
 Out of love he has placed you there to serve them.

 I was convicted as I read William Still’s book The Work of the Pastor: